 Questions about particular data and the applicable classification should be directed to Information Technology Services (ITS).
 Please contact the ITS Help Desk at email@example.com or 203-432-9000 with any questions.

 All applications that create, access, store, or transmit Yale Data must be approved for the data classification they utilize.
 All Data Users are responsible for ensuring the applications they use in conjunction with Yale Data are approved for the data’s classification level.
-A list of approved applications for each data classification can be found here: Yale Approved Applications.
+A list of approved applications for each data classification can be found here: Yale Approved Services.

 Applications not appearing on the list of approved applications may not be used in conjunction with Moderate Risk or High Risk Data unless the Yale Information Security Office first completes a Security Design Review (SDR) and approves the application.
 Information about initiating a SDR can be found here: Security Design Review Process.